ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     If you are still having issues with your information barrier policy, contact support.

 ## Issue: The information barrier application process is taking too long

-After running the `Start-InformationBarrierPoliciesApplication` cmdlet, the process is taking a really long time to finish.
+After running the **Start-InformationBarrierPoliciesApplication** cmdlet, the process is taking a really long time to finish.

 ### What to do

 1. Keep in mind that when you run the policy application cmdlet, information barrier policies are being applied (or removed), user by user, for all accounts in your organization.
 If you have a lot of users, it will take a while to process.

-2. If you have waited a long time and the process still isn't finished, you can update a field in the users' profiles in Azure Active Directory, and then wait about 30 minutes for FwdSync to occur.
-For more details about how this works, see [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

-3. If after step 2 you are still having issues with the process finishing, contact support.
+(As a general guideline, it takes about an hour to process 5,000 user accounts.)

+2. Use the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet to verify status.

+    Syntax: `Get-InformationBarrierPoliciesApplicationStatus`

+    To display status for all information barrier policy applications, use `Get-InformationBarrierPoliciesApplicationStatus -All $true`

+    This will display information about whether policy application completed, failed, or is in progress..

+3. Depending on the results of step 2, take one of the following steps:

+    - If the application has not started, and it has been more than 45 minutes since the **Start-InformationBarrierPoliciesApplication** cmdlet has been run, review your audit log to see if there are any errors in policy definitions, or some other reason why the application has not started.

+    - If the application has failed, review your segments and policies.
+If necessary, [edit segments](information-barriers-policies.md#edit-a-segment) and/or [edit policies](information-barriers-policies.md#edit-a-policy), and then run the **Start-InformationBarrierPoliciesApplication** cmdlet again.

+    - If the application is still in progress, allow more time for it to complete.
+If it has been several days, contact support.

 ## Related topics